Cowes Town Waterfront Trust

 4.3 To promote the protection and improvement of the environment of Cowes Harbour.

-The Trust have continued their support of the Youth Sailing initiative which engages with several groups within the sailing fraternity, including the Royal Yachting Association and Americas Cup challenge to encourage and promote sailing to younger people.
+The Trust has continued its support of Youth Sailing initiatives and engagement within the sailing fraternity including the Etchells Youth Academy to encourage and promote sailing to younger people.

-- Providing a substantial donation in the form of a discount for the storage and launching/recovery of six boats used by youth, support ribs and other boats.
+1. Providing a substantial donation in the form of a discount for the storage and launching / recovery of four Etchells keelboats used by youth, support ribs and other boats.

-- We discount the cost of keeping a storage container that supports both youth sailing and other sailing and a tent that youth sailors use as a base.
-In addition, the container is used as a dry repair/dust containment shop in the winter.
+2. Discounting the cost of a storage container which supports both youth sailing and other sailing and a tent that youth sailors use as a base.
+In addition, the container is used as a dry repair / dust containment shop in the winter.

-- We provide additional facilities free of charge including sail drying and folding facilities and meeting rooms (when not booked by a fee payer).
+3. Provision of additional facilities free of charge including sail drying and folding facilities and meeting rooms (when not booked by any other fee paying client).

 The Miss Isle School of Sip & Puff Sailing (MISSPS) is a unique sailing and training experience on the Isle of Wight.

-The school’s vision is to provide affordable sailing tuition to young people with physical disabilities who would benefit from using the sip and puff method of sailing.
+The school’s vision is to provide affordable sailing tuition to young people with physical disabilities who would benefit from using the sip and puff method of controlling a sailing boat.

-The MISSPS has benefited from the Trust not only welcoming the Charity in making its home at the yacht haven, but also working together to make CYH more accessible for disabled sailors.
-Both organisations are currently working on a common goal of improving facilities for the disabled onshore and on the water, with the ultimate aim that CYH will be recognised as the number one marina for offering disabled people excellent facilities.
-CYH provide free mooring, launch and recovery and washing for two boats and a RIB.
+The MISSPS has benefited from the Trust not only welcoming the Charity in making its home at CYH, but also working together to make CYH more accessible for disabled sailors.
+Both organisations are continuing to work together on the common goal of improving facilities for the disabled onshore and on the water, with the ultimate aim that CYH will be recognised as the number one marina for offering disabled people excellent facilities.
+CYH provide marina and boatyard services for two boats.